Guides & Tutorials (beta)

 All other traits are specific to each particular gauge implementation that are described below.

-The Circular Meter gauge (meter.markup.xaml)
+The Scale Meter gauge style

 1. There can be up to 5 scales